sshalem/Spring-Boot/05-AOP-Aspect-OP/README.md

 <img src="https://img.shields.io/badge/- AOP_Advices_Types %20-blue" height=30px>

 There are five types of AOP advices are as follows:
-1. [Before Advice](#-) - run before the methodAn advice that executes before a join point, is called before advice.
+1. [Before Advice](#-) - run before the method .
+An advice that executes before a join point, is called before advice.
 We use @Before annotation to mark an advice as Before advice.
-2. [After Advice](#-) / [After finally Advice](#-)  - run after the method (Finally).
-An advice that executes after a join point, is called after advice.
-We use @After annotation to mark an advice as After advice.
+2. [After Advice](#-) / [After finally Advice](#-)  - An advice that executes after a join point, is called after advice.
+This advice is run after the method finishes running, this could be by normally returning or by throwing an exception.
-3. [Around Advice](#-) An advice that executes before and after of a join point, is called around advice.
+3. [After Returning Advice](#-) An advice that executes when a method executes successfully.
 4. [After Throwing Advice](#-) An advice that executes when a join point throws an exception.
-5. [After Returning Advice](#-) An advice that executes when a method executes successfully.
+5. [Around Advice](#-) An advice that executes before and after of a join point, is called around advice.

 <img src="https://img.shields.io/badge/- Spring_AOP_vs_AspectJ %20-blue" height=30px>